A Comprehensive Guide to Securing Your Voice Agent

 Regulatory frameworks are catching up to the deepfake threat:

-- **Financial regulators** increasingly require multi-factor authentication that goes beyond voice biometrics alone.
+- Financial regulators are increasingly requiring multi-factor authentication that goes beyond voice biometrics alone.

-Building audio security into your voice agent now isn't just good engineering -it's future-proofing against regulatory requirements that are coming in the next 12-18 months.
+Building audio security into your voice agent now isn't just good engineering -the regulatory baseline already shifted in 2025, and detection is becoming table stakes.

 Getting started